 We all have inspiring wonderful people in our lives that spur us on to be better people, and one of mine I call Gran.
-She isn't the mother of either of my parents, but she is an 85 year old woman who knows how to speak her mind, can best me in a crossword puzzle and does not know the meaning of 'I shouldn't'.
+She isn't the mother of either of my parents, but she is a woman in her 80's who knows how to speak her mind, can best me in a crossword puzzle and does not know the meaning of 'I shouldn't'.
 Besides the tenacious gumption of this remarkable woman, I'm infatuated with the fact she began following her dreams at the spring chicken age of 62.

 refused to back away from something because she was afraid.

 She proudly states that there is absolutely no room in her life for regrets and I have actually watched her roll her eyes when the topic of fear comes up!

 Gran continued to immerse herself into learning new techniques, seeking out teachers with fresh perspectives and was known for jumping out of bed at 3 am because inspiration was striking.
 Her walls are the perfect Tetras game of her devotion to her artwork (her framer must love her!)

 Whenever I leave from a visit with Gran I am a whirlwind of mixed of emotions.
 On the one hand I am completely inspired and ready to take on any new adventure and tell fear to get in the back seat because I am driving this crazy car.
 On the other, I feel small, embarrassed and ashamed for all of the times I know I let excuses get in the way or think that at 43 I am what I am and I should just accept it.
 Ultimately, I leave her home with a choice...